trailheadapps/ecars/README.md

 ## Demo Highlights

 -   The Car Configurator component, built using **Lightning Web Components** and **Lightning Data Service**, enables a Pulsar salesperson to configure a car for onsite customers and to generate a PDF using a custom built **Heroku Service** showing the customer’s selected car configuration options.
 -   Within Service Cloud, a Pulsar service technician can view live diagnostic car data such as current MPGe, % battery remaining, and range remaining to diagnose an issue with a customer's car.
-Data is sent from the car using **MQTT** and streamed to Salesforce from **Kafka** over **WebSockets**.
+Data is sent from the car using **MQTT** and streamed to Salesforce over **WebSockets**.
 -   The **Progressive Web App** can run in the browser, or as a native app on desktop client (as above).
 By leveraging **Lightning Web Components** and **Lightning Base Components on npm**, Pulsar quickly reused components from the employee app to create this customer-facing app.
 To upload data from the customer-facing app into Salesforce, the new **Composite Graph API** is used to map out complex data models, and commit changes within a single transaction.
 -   An event-driven architecture using **Change Data Capture** allows Pulsar to synchronize data with other systems in real time.
 The **empApi** Lightning web component is used to receive change events for Vehicle\_\_c record changes.
 Pulsar can also leverage the same technology to support their sales reps with real-time data updates across devices.
 -   Pulsar maintains a single source of truth, from customer lead to car configuration options, by securely storing data for all aspects of its business in Salesforce.

 ## Additional Resources

-### Scale IoT Car Diagnostic Data with Apache Kafka

-Supporting MQTT car diagnostic events coming from hundreds or thousands of cars would be a good use case for Apache Kafka.
-We have included a feature flag in the Heroku Streaming application to easily allow you to include Kafka in the sample application's architecturre.
-In the Streaming application, add the Apache Kafka on Heroku add-on (`basic-0` is fine) and then change the config var `USE_KAFKA` to `true`.

-Note that we have not enabled this by default because there currently isn't a free plan for Apache Kafka on Heroku. **Enabling this will incur cost.**

 ### Archive IoT Car Diagnostic Data with Postgres

 Looking at real-time car diagnostic data is useful, but often it's useful to be able to look at historical data.
 You can persist this data to a Postgres database by enabling the [`sensor-persistence` process type](https://github.com/trailheadapps/ecars/blob/main/apps/ecars-realtime/Procfile).

-Note that we have not enabled this by default because it will quickly consume the maximum 10,000 rows allowed in the `hobby-dev` (free) Heroku Postgres plan.
+Note that we have not enabled this by default because it will quickly consume the maximum 10,000 rows allowed in the `mini` Heroku Postgres plan.
 If you enable the `sensor-persistence` process type for more than a few hours, you should use a larger Heroku Postgres plan.

 ## Development